 The symptoms of low omega 3 levels include:

-How to improve Omega-3 levels in your body
+How to get enough Omega-3 in your body?

 There are three ways to increase the omega-3 levels in your body; increasing dietary intake, omega 3 supplementation, or a combination of both.

 Increasing omega-3 intake through dietary measures alone requires time and discipline.
 It would be recommended to keep a food diary, to keep track of the omega 3 sources you are eating each week.

 The department of health recommends at least 2 portions of fish per week (6).
 For vegans or vegetarians, it can be a tricky to find a good quality source of omega 3 through diet alone, increasing the chance of omega 3 deficiency.
 Some vegan and vegetarian options include flaxseed oil, chia and walnuts but these only provide the inefficient omega 3 ALA.
 Supplementing with a vegan/vegetarian source of omega 3 like algae oil provides a good option and ensures you are getting your recommended daily intake of this essential fatty acid.
 This is because algae oil provides the omega forms that have shown the most health benefit, DHA and EPA.